Eolus Enclosing the Winds

 Piloty was among the first artists to grasp the enormous potential of lithography not only for multiplying original drawings, but for reproducing other works of art.
 This lithograph reproduces an engraving that accompanied a collection of classical fables, but it lacks the couplet from Ovid’s Metamorphoses that identifies the scene: Aeolus, brandishing a scepter, imprisons the gods of the winds so that his daughter Alcyon and her husband Ceyx, who have been transformed into kingfishers, can nest undisturbed in the tree to the lower right.

 This object is a member of the following portfolios:

-Your current search criteria is: Keyword is "UW" and [Objects]Country is "Germany" and [Objects]Object Type is "Print".
+Your current search criteria is: Portfolio is "James Reed Print Collection" and [Objects]Country is "Germany" and [Objects]Object Type is "Print".